l4d/21/README.md

-# Important: This is a preview, that means some things are unfinished or missing.
+# Important: This is early access, that means some things are unfinished or missing.
+Target completed release is by Nov 9th.

 ## Install
-1. Drag the contents of the folder to your ../left4dead/left4ead directory
+1. Extract the
 2. Select Yes to overwrite
 3. Go to ../left4dead/custom directory
 4. Install the two fonts named crosshairs and icons